A-Ben-Mao/DNA_Sequencing_Result_Analyzer/README.md

-# DNA Sequencing Result Analyzer
+# Genotyping_of_sequencing -- DNA Sequencing Result Analyzer

 A Python tool for analyzing DNA sequencing files (.ab1 and .fasta), judging heterozygous/homozygous status and mutation type, and exporting results with parameters to CSV.